sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 }
 ```

-In the above example we are importing (loading) an XML document from a file into SirixDB.
-We can import XML documents stored as simple Strings with the store-function:
+In the above example, we are importing (loading) an XML document from a file into SirixDB.
+We can import XML documents stored as simple Strings with the store function:

 ```xquery
 xml:store('mydoc.col', 'mydoc.xml', '<xml>foo<bar/></xml>')
 ```

-Loading a collection of XML files in SirixDB is as simple as using the following query. `dir` is a directory path and we're importing all files with an `.xml` suffix:
+Loading a collection of XML files in SirixDB is as simple as using the following query. `dir` is a directory path, and we're importing all files with an `.xml` suffix:

 ```xquery
 final var ctx = SirixQueryContext.createWithNodeStore(store);